Identifying Hair Textures

 The 'Dry Hair' Myth

 ‘Dry’ is a term that describes the condition your hair is in, not your hair’s natural texture, although some people’s hair will be more prone to dryness than others.
 The products best suited to combatting dryness will differ depending on your hair texture.
 Your hair can be fine, straight, limp and ‘dry’, or coarse, curly, frizzy and ‘dry’.
 It could be ‘oily’ at the roots and ‘dry’ at the ends.
-Your hair could also be coloured, bleached and ‘permed’, as well as short or long.
+Your hair could also be chemically processed, as well as short or long.
 Each of these combinations calls for different products to get your hair looking its best.

 The 'Oily Hair' Myth